jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab2.md

 ```

 The result of the C Simulation is the same.
 This example shows that the different loop structures can significantly affect the final optimization results.
-For the imperfect loop, inside the outer loop (LOOP_I), the accumulator variable acc is initialized to 0 for each iteration.
+For the imperfect loop, inside the outer loop (```LOOP_I```), the accumulator variable ```acc``` is initialized to 0 for each iteration.
 This initialization should ideally occur once before entering the inner loop to avoid unnecessary reset operations.
-And the code has a conditional assignment to B[i] based on whether the index i is even or odd (if (i % 2 == 0)).
+And the code has a conditional assignment to ```B[i]``` based on whether the index i is even or odd (if (i % 2 == 0)).
 This conditional assignment introduces branching in the code, which may impact performance and efficiency during hardware synthesis.
-For the perfect loop, the code contains a simple accumulation operation (acc += A[j] * j;) and conditional statements to handle specific conditions (if (j == 0) and if (j == 19)).
+For the perfect loop, the code contains a simple accumulation operation (```acc += A[j] * j```) and conditional statements to handle specific conditions (if (j == 0) and if (j == 19)).
 The straightforward logic and absence of complex dependencies make optimizing and flattening the code easier for the synthesis tool.

 #### pipelined loop

 Pipelining a loop causes any loops nested inside the pipelined loop to get automatically unrolled.
 This example shows different variations of the Loop pipelining (inner-most loop and outer-most loop).

-If the outer loop (LOOP_I) is pipelined, inner-loop (LOOP_J) is unrolled creating 20 copies of the loop body: 20 multipliers and 1 array accesses must now be scheduled.
-Then each iteration of LOOP_I can be scheduled as a single entity.
+If the outer loop (```LOOP_I```) is pipelined, inner-loop (```LOOP_J```) is unrolled creating 20 copies of the loop body: 20 multipliers and 1 array accesses must now be scheduled.
+Then each iteration of ```LOOP_I``` can be scheduled as a single entity.

 If the top-level function is pipelined, both loops must be unrolled: 400 multipliers and 20 array accesses must now be scheduled.
-It is very unlikely that Vitis HLS will produce a design with 400 multiplications because, in most designs, data dependencies often prevent maximal parallelism, for example, even if a dual-port RAM is used for A, the design can only access two values of A in any clock cycle.
+It is very unlikely that Vitis HLS will produce a design with 400 multiplications because, in most designs, data dependencies often prevent maximal parallelism, for example, even if a dual-port RAM is used for `A`, the design can only access two values of A in any clock cycle.
 Otherwise, the array must be partitioned into 400 registers, which then can all be read in one clock cycle, with a very significant HW cost.

 **loop_pipeline.h**